Engagement

 Te Tohu Waka Hourua

-Ngāti Tūrangitukua and Taupō District Council Partnership
+2022 winner: Ngāti Tūrangitukua and Taupō District Council Partnership

 https://taituara.org.nz/Story?Action=View&Story_id=397